sealcode/sealious/docs/reference.md

 This method should either return a boolean value (`true` for valid values and `false` for invalid), or a Promise that `resolve`s for correct values and `reject`s for incorrect ones.

-Simply returning `false` is discauraged.
+Simply returning `false` is discouraged.
 It's better to `Promise.reject` with an error message (a string).
 The error message is then supposed to be shown to user as a part of the validation error message.
 Example:

 ```js
 my_field_type.isProperValue = function(context, new_value){